nepenth/knowledge-base/README.md

 ### Serverless <a name="serverless"></a>
-**Serverless**: Enables event-driven, scalable computation without server management, focusing on function invocation and Multi-Cloud Platform (MCP) integration for efficient, cost-effective deployment.

-(Word count: 24)
-(Character count: 150)

-This description unifies the subcategory 'Function Calling And Mcp' by highlighting their shared focus on event-driven computation and MCP integration within a serverless paradigm.
-It provides value to technical users by emphasizing scalability, cost-efficiency, and reduced operational overhead.
+The Serverless category explores architectures where applications are developed without managing servers, focusing on Function Calling for event-driven computation and MCP (Microservices as Code Platform) for scalable, serverless microservices deployment.
 *Subcategories: Function Calling And Mcp*
 *Items: 1*